kubernetes/website/content/en/docs/tasks/debug-application-cluster/audit.md

 - `RequestResponse` - log event metadata, request and response bodies.
   This does not apply for non-resource requests.

-You can pass a file with the policy to [kube-apiserver][kube-apiserver] using the `--audit-policy-file` flag.
+You can pass a file with the policy to [Kube-apiserver](#https://github.com/kubernetes/website/blob/release-1.12/content/zh/docs/admin/kube-apiserver.md) using the `--audit-policy-file` flag.
 If the flag is omitted, no events are logged.
 Note that the `rules` field __must__ be provided in the audit policy file.
 A policy with no (0) rules is treated as illegal.